 Step 4: Determine The Base Estimate, The Uncertainty, The Risk, And The Opportunity

-The base cost estimate is a computation of the predicted cost based on the information available, assumptions made, and the method chosen.
-Prepare an Anticipated Final Cost and a range of probable values that reflect the project’s level of risk and uncertainty.
+The base cost estimate computes the predicted cost based on the available information, assumptions made, and chosen method.
+Next, prepare an Anticipated Final Cost and a range of probable values that reflect the project’s level of risk and uncertainty.

 Step 5: Create A Cost Estimate Report

 The cost estimating team must compile the various calculations done until step 4 into a logical and consistent report to aid project decision-making.
-To eliminate uncertainty, the cost estimate is constructed and priority regions are recommended.
+Then, the cost estimate is constructed to eliminate uncertainty, and priority regions are recommended.

 Step 6: Check and Double-Check Everything

-Reviewing and confirming cost estimates is a common procedure for increasing cost estimate accuracy and confidence.
+Reviewing and confirming cost estimates is a standard procedure for increasing accuracy and confidence.
 Based on the influence the cost estimate will have on decision-making and the risk of a calculation error, choose the appropriate type of review and level of assurance.
 If an error is found, go back to Step 4.

 Step 7: Approval of The Project’s Leadership

 The goal of the sign-off procedure is to provide project leadership with an opportunity to clarify and question the cost estimate data, as well as to comprehend and formally acknowledge their ownership of the data so that they may rely on its insights when regulating the project.
-In preparation for stage-gate (SG) review and approval, make sure the Project Director and Senior Responsible Owner (SRO) understand the cost estimate’s maturity and accept ownership.
+In preparation for stage-gate (SG) review and approval, ensure the Project Director and Senior Responsible Owner (SRO) understand the maturity of the cost estimate and accept ownership.

 Step 8: Use The Cost Estimate to Help You Make a Decision

-To account for the project’s inherent risk and uncertainty, present the cost estimate as a range.
-As the project proceeds, it is advised that the technique outlined below be actively used and evaluated to assist set and challenge the right budget and support important choices in order to keep the project on track for successful completion.
+Present the cost estimate as a range to account for the project’s inherent risk and uncertainty.
+As the project proceeds, it is advised that the technique outlined below be actively used and evaluated to assist in setting and challenging the proper budget and support essential choices to keep the project on track for successful completion.

 Cost Estimation’s Fundamental Principles

-The estimation procedure follows a set of guidelines that serve as a foundation for identifying and calculating appropriate project costs.
+The estimation procedure follows guidelines that serve as a foundation for identifying and calculating reasonable project costs.
 The following are the main principles:

 · Risk and Uncertainty

-Any project cost should be defined and incorporated in an estimate that takes uncertainty and risk into account.
+Any project cost should be defined and incorporated in an estimate considering uncertainty and risk.
 A comprehensive technique of assessing and reassessing project risks and uncertainties should be used for this aim.